Landlord and Tenant Act 1954: Applicability

+Case law

-In Graysim Holdings Ltd v P.&O. Property Holdings Ltd the House of Lords considered the situation of a lease of a market hall to a tenant who then let individual market stalls to market traders.
-The questions was, whether the tenant could take advantage of the protection offered by the act.
+In Graysim Holdings Ltd v P.& O. Property Holdings Ltd., the House of Lords considered the situation of a lease of a market hall to a tenant who then let individual market stalls to market traders.
+The question considered was whether the tenant could take advantage of the protection offered by the act.
 The House of Lords decided that the tenant could not be said to occupy for the purposes of the business that was being carried on there (which was being carried out by the market traders).

 This decision was followed in Bassairi Limited v London Borough of Camden, where the tenant let out the bulk of the premises as furnished apartments.
 Again, it was held that the tenant did not occupy for the purposes of a business.

+Esselte AB v Pearl Assurance plc in 1997 established that when a tenant ceases to occupy the property for business purposes then their security of tenure will cease.

+Amendments

+The 1954 act was amended by the Regulatory Reform (Business Tenancies) (England and Wales) Order 2003 (SI 2003/3096), which was made on 1 December 2003 and came into effect on 1 June 2004.
+This order was adopted under the UK's regulatory reform agenda, which aimed at removing legislative burdens on businesses.
+The order implemented many of the recommendations of a Law Commission report of 1992 on business tenancies.
+The main changes adopted under this order were: